RolfBly/UpsNDowns/readme.md

 - `convert2html.py` reads the pickles and output them to an html-table.
 That table is input for a small Flask app, StoxSNSchulz, in a repo by the same name.

 ### if anyone should ask

 Q: Why is this on GitHub at all?
-A: Because it might be easier to deploy elsewhere.
+A: Because it might be easier to deploy.

 ### License

 UpsNDowns is part of a project called Stox S.N.Schulz.
 The following license applies to the entire Stox S.N.
-Schulz project
+Schulz project.

 Copyright 2016 Rolf Blijleven